 I’ve grown up eating this for breakfast and I really don’t know why.
 But I guess my mum would put this together when she had extra rice leftover from the previous night.
 Squeeze some lime juice, stir fry a few things and you have this piping hot, lemony rice dish that’s ready in five minutes tops!
 She would grate some coconut on top and really – I can’t forget the smell!

 Also, let me clarify this – this recipe is actually made with limes, at least in India.
 Limes have a stronger flavor, are more tart than lemons and therefore perfect for this recipe.
 But lemons will work just as well here.
 We are not going to differentiate between the two for this recipe.

 Traditionally, two different kinds of dals or lentils are added to chitranna (thats what its called in South India), but I’m breaking some rules here, and making this with cashew nuts instead.
 Because I love the crunch and bite of cashews and the day I made this, I had run out of both those lentils.
 But I really couldn’t tell the difference.

 Is Lemon Rice healthy?

 The approximate nutritional values of this lemon rice are provided in the recipe below.
-I define healthy as anything that is made at home with clean, real ingredients that are not heavily processed, and by that definition, I think lemon rice is healthy.
+I define healthy as anything that is made at home with clean, fresh ingredients that are not heavily processed, and by that definition, I think lemon rice is healthy.
 If you wish, you can swap the white rice for brown rice to make it healthier.
 Brown rice has more fiber, but the cooking times for this recipe will change.